55: No Such Thing As Samurai Nail Clippers

 Big water.

+Big water companies taking over your life.
 So that whole thing about you have to drink eight cups of water a day, no scientists know where that comes from.

 There's no scientific basis for it.

-You can replace water if you like with like coffee, tea is not going to dehydrate.
+You can replace water if you like with like coffee.
+Tea is not going to dehydrate.

 Yeah, coffee does have water in it, though.
+Yeah, okay.

-so when I say water, I mean you could dilute it with, it doesn't need to be water.
+So when I say water, I mean you you could dilute it with, it doesn't need to be water.
+So you mean you could have ribena instead?
+I mean you can have ribena.

-But coffee tea don't dehydrate you, massively rehydrate you, and drinking eight cups of water a day is too much.
+But coffee tea don't dehydrate you, massively rehydrate you and drinking eight cups of water a day is too much.
+You shouldn't drink water unless you feel thirsty.

-And also it doesn't help you, if you're an athlete, it doesn't help you drinking more water.
+And also it doesn't help you if you're an athlete, it doesn't help you drinking more water.
+So they tested cyclists and they had some dehydrated cyclists compete against some non-dehydrated cyclists.

 Didn't make a difference.
+Wow.

 God, ethics committees these days are a nightmare.